Australian state could change mining approval rules, impact Rio Tinto project

-New South Wales Planning Minister Rob Stokes said in a statement on Tuesday that he wanted to alter the mining approval policy in the country’s biggest state to reflect “careful deliberation of environmental, economic and social issues”, shifting away from prioritizing the extraction of resources.
+The state’s planning minister, Rob Stokes, said in a statement on Tuesday that he wanted to alter the mining approval policy in the country’s biggest state to reflect “careful deliberation of environmental, economic and social issues”, shifting away from prioritising the extraction of resources.

 The proposed change could affect Rio’s planned expansion of its Mount Thorley Warkworth coal mine about 120 miles north of Sydney, which is awaiting final clearance after an approval process that has taken several years.